 Lately, methadone relapse rates are rising.
 It is because a large number of patients are taking it to combat more serious opiate addiction.

-What Makes Methadone A Suitable Opiate Replacement?
+Methadone As A Suitable Opiate Replacement

 - Opiates, especially heroin, and Methadone compete for the binding sites in the brain.
 Thus, its use can reduce the withdrawal symptoms.
 In some cases, it may also reverse some of them.

 - After taking the oral pill, it remains active in the body for the next 24 hours.
 This is in contrast to heroin which remains active for a very short duration.

 - It tends to stay in the tissues.
 Stored drug acts as a depot and diffuses slowly into the bloodstream all around the clock.

 - Oral intake makes it a bit better in reducing the risk of HIV/AIDS transmission.

 Will Rising Methadone Relapse Rate Affect Opiate Treatment?

 Well, it may but the chances are slim.
 The reason being a lack of another substitution therapy that is equally effective.